Mastercard/client-encryption-csharp/README.md

 ##### Usage of the `RestSharpFieldLevelEncryptionInterceptor`

-`RestSharpFieldLevelEncryptionInterceptor` is located in the `Mastercard.Developer.ClientEncryption.RestSharp` package.
+`RestSharpFieldLevelEncryptionInterceptor` is located in the [`ClientEncryption.RestSharp`](https://www.nuget.org/packages/Mastercard.Developer.ClientEncryption.RestSharp/) package.

 ##### Usage:
 1. Create a new file (for instance, `ApiClientWithEncryption.cs`) extending the definition of the generated `ApiClient` class: